 Flying internationally is often a markedly improved experience, compared to taking a domestic flight.
 The aircraft used on international routes are often more comfortable than planes designed for short-haul flying.
-The lounges in international terminals are also significantly better – especially if you happen to enjoy access to Qantas’ First class lounges in Melbourne and Sydney.
+The lounges in international terminals are also significantly better – especially if you happen to enjoy access to the Qantas First class lounge in Sydney or Melbourne.

 Normally you would need to actually fly overseas in order to use the international terminal.
 But there are some exceptions.
 Jetstar occasionally operates domestic tag flights within Australia, with the flights departing from and arriving at international terminals.
 These flights generally continue onwards to an international destination, but tickets can be bought for just the domestic tag leg.
 For example, Jetstar operates routes including Melbourne-Brisbane-Bali and Sydney-Cairns-Tokyo.
 All of these flights are operated by wide-body Boeing 787 Dreamliner aircraft featuring a Business class cabin.